jruponen/spark_tutorials/README.md

+### NOTE: AFTER SPARK NOTEBOOKS HAVE BEEN REMOVED FROM SPARK IN BLUEMIX AND MOVED TO DSX (http://datascience.ibm.com), THESE INSTRUCTIONS NO LONGER APPLY.
+YOU CAN STILL CONTINUE LEVERAGE SOME OF THE CONTENT IN THE DSX.

 These instructions and some files needed in the tutorials are provided at: https://github.com/jruponen/spark_tutorials.

 General Spark tutorials are found at: https://developer.ibm.com/clouddataservices/docs/spark/tutorials-and-samples/

-##STEP 1: Create your Apache Spark service in Bluemix
+## STEP 1: Create your Apache Spark service in Bluemix

 1. Login to Bluemix.net